the-real-i9/Backend-Topics-Study/Thoughts.md

   - Create content based on concepts applied and tools used in the project

   > ----- While doing the above -----
+  - Software design and Architecture
+    - Design and principles, Architectural patterns, Design patterns, Clean code
+    - As you learn, make adjustments to and refactor your code.
   - Continue English training: Building English Expertise
   - Per book: One section per day on revision
 - Create your Portfolio {After 3 or 4 projects}
 - **Dive deep into/Focus on:** Content Creation (Online Presence, Knowledge sharing | Open Source Contribution | Community Participation)
   - Continue to create projects to learn more.
 Add the cool ones to portfolio.
 Create content based on concepts applied and tools used in the project